 Can a cherished underdog story really survive the inevitable sequel?
 VHS Revival investigates

 Sequels can be a tricky prospect creatively.
 This is particularly true for movies that are planned as standalone features, only to be thrust back into the spotlight care of popular demand.
 The Karate Kid was one of those movies.
-In the summer of 1984, Rocky director John G. Avildsen’s latest commercial smash was a similar underdog story, a relatively low-key release that tapped into the early 80s karate fad, wowing audiences and critics alike.
+In the summer of 1984, Rocky director John G. Avildsen’s latest commercial smash was a similar underdog story, a relatively low-key release that tapped into the early 80s karate craze, wowing audiences and critics alike with its surprising level of depth and relatability.
 The story of a fatherless teen who finds balance thanks to a wizened pacifist with a very particular set of skills, The Karate Kid introduced us to the pugnacious charms of Ralph Macchio, but it was Pat Morita‘s Mr Miyagi who won the hearts of a generation.
 So impressed with Morita’s performance was legendary film critic Roger Ebert that he predicted an Oscar nomination for the silver screen rookie.
-This would inspire a moment of smug derision from fellow critic Gene Siskel, who saw The Karate Kid as a movie that was steeped in stereotypes, scoffing at the very notion of Morita being nominated for anything.
-In the end, Ebert’s prediction came true, Morita claimed his well-deserved nomination, and The Karate Kid smashed all expectations, becoming the most rented VHS of 1985.
+This would inspire a moment of smug derision from fellow critic Gene Siskel, who saw The Karate Kid as a movie that was steeped in stereotypes, scoffing at the notion that Morita could be nominated for anything.
+In the end, Ebert’s prediction came true, Morita claimed his well-deserved nomination, and The Karate Kid smashed all expectations, becoming the top rental of 1985.
 This was one underdog story which happened to mirror reality.

 Because, Daniel-san, for person with no forgiveness in heart, living even worse punishment than death.Mr.
 Miyagi

-As enjoyable as the original Miyagi/Larusso relationship arc was, giving audiences the sequel they craved was always going to be problematic.
-The idea of bigger is better seemed to go against everything the original movie and its characters stood for.
-Any familiar extension of our duo’s perfect journey was almost certain to underwhelm.
-This wasn’t a science fiction movie we were dealing with, so piling on the special effects was a no-go, and with the cultural marketing machine working overtime, expectations were understandably high.
+As enjoyable as the original Miyagi/Larusso relationship arc was, giving audiences the sequel they craved was always going to be problematic creatively.
+The idea of bigger is better seemed to go against everything the original movie and its characters stood for, a familiar extension of our lead duo’s magical journey almost certain to underwhelm.
+This wasn’t a science fiction movie we were dealing with, so piling on the special effects was a no-go, and with the merchandise machine working overtime, expectations were understandably high.
 So what do you do with a low-key tale that has seemingly reached its dramatic zenith?
 How would Larusso and Miyagi’s whirlwind friendship maintain its lofty heights now that the great man had revealed his greatness?